1. Food experiences in Norway

 The Street Food experience

-Your experienced guides will take you to a variety of different locations where you will be able to taste a variety of Norwegian treats - from the best waffles in the world, heartwarming cocoa, and special Oslo soda to delicious Norwegian hot dogs!
+Your experienced guides will take you to different locations where you will be able to taste a variety of Norwegian treats - from the best waffles in the world, heartwarming cocoa, and special Oslo soda to delicious Norwegian hot dogs!
 Please note that this is a street food tour so all dishes are designed as takeout.

 Come taste for yourself and have a fun and different experience in Oslo!